MultiSafepay/docs/content/payment-methods/afterpay.md

 </details>

 ## Surcharges
-Due to changes to the Wet op het consumentenkrediet, merchants who apply [surcharges](/docs/surcharges/) to pay later methods are now deemed credit providers under article 7:57 of the Burgerlijk Wetboek.
+Due to changes to the Wet op het consumentenkrediet, merchants who apply [surcharges](/docs/surcharges/) to <<glossary:BNPL>> methods are now deemed credit providers under article 7:57 of the Burgerlijk Wetboek.
 This requires a permit from the Authority for Financial Markets (AFM).

 AfterPay therefore strongly recommends discontinuing any surcharges.